alicankiraz1/Siri-ChatGPT-4o-API-Shortcut/README.md

 If you go to Neptune's shortcuts edit and add your ChatGPT API Key to the Your-API-Key section, it will work directly.

+Note: You cannot use API Key with ChatGPT Plus subscription.
+You must add fees to your OpenAI wallet to use the API Key.

 ## Usage